beyarkay/masters-thesis/oral/speaking-notes.md

 - Gesture classification has also been done with WiFi and with Vision, we won't be talking about that here.
+- Describe the dataset of the literature, it being public, and how many papers were surveyed

 ## Seminal work